Why This Recipe Works

 Using a pastry bag, ziplock bag, or measuring spoon, add 1/2 teaspoon of filling to the center of the first disk.
 Lightly moisten edges of disk with pastry brush dipped in water.

 Fold disk over into a semi-circle and, working from one edge and carefully pressing out any extra air, create a seal around the filling.
+If the dough feels like it's sticking to the surface below, you're using too much water.

 Pick up both corners of semi-circle and bring them toward each other, working slowly to prevent dough from splitting.